 Quilting

-If you’re looking for free quilting patterns, how about this cute stocking from Love Crafts.
-The stocking pieces are made from Windham Fabrics Chalkboard design and cuff fabric is a festive red stripe but you could obviously adapt to use your own festive favorite fabrics.
+If you’re looking for free quilting patterns, how about this cute stocking for the holiday season from Love Crafts.
+The stocking pieces are made from Windham Fabrics Chalkboard design and cuff fabric is a festive red stripe but you could obviously adapt to use your own festive favourite fabrics.
 If you are tempted to make a quilted stocking, having a walking foot sewing machine would be helpful to make handling the fabric easier.

 Or how about this wonky stripes pattern from Yarnspirations?